DCC website

 Go to TOP

-The DCC used to have regular trips to the Forest, mostly at Easter.
-Like many other things, these have lapsed, not least because access to the Old Ham / New Dunn complex is not as free as it used to be.
-(The main shaft in New Dunn became polluted with a black, oily tar which led to that mine's closure to normal visitors.
-Recent work with a biological attack on the tar is considered hopeful.)
-Wet Sink is accessible by prior arrangement and Otter Hole can be visited with leaders.
-There had been concern at Otter Hole due to pollution but this turns out to be natural and no longer prevents trips, provided simple precautions are taken.
+Access to the Old Ham / New Dunn complex is not as free as it used to be; the main shaft in New Dunn became polluted with a black, oily tar which led to that mine's closure to normal visitors.
+Recent work with a biological attack on the tar is considered hopeful.
+Other mines such as at Noxon Park are more accessible.
+Coal mines should not be visited unless you are with the operator.
+Some of the Cotswold stone mines are accessible but again it is advisable to speak to local experts before attempting a visit.
 The resident caving clubs are the Royal Forest of Dean Caving Club, the Gloucester Speleological Society and the Hades Caving Club.
 All of these are active and very friendly.
 Finally, you can have 'clean trip' by visiting the iron mine at Clearwell (called Clearwell 'Caves') and there may be a coal mine open to visits now.
-Nigel Dibben still has a number of contacts in the area so if anyone is interested, give him a call.

 Go to TOP